Ollie Cooper

-Oliver Joseph Cooper (born 14 December 1999) is a professional footballer who plays as a midfielder for club Wigan Athletic, on loan from club Swansea City, and the Wales national team.
+Oliver Joseph Cooper (born 14 December 1999) is a professional footballer who plays as a midfielder for Notts County on loan from club Swansea City, and the Wales national team.

 Career

 Swansea City

 Cooper joined the Swansea youth academy at under-12 level and signed his first professional contract with the club in February 2019.
-Cooper made his professional debut with Swansea in a 2-0 FA Cup win over Stevenage on 9 January 2021.
+Cooper made his professional debut with Swansea in a 2–0 FA Cup win over Stevenage on 9 January 2021.
 He scored his first goal for Swansea on 23 January 2021 in a 5–1 win over Nottingham Forest in the FA Cup fourth round.

 Newport County (loan)

 On 31 August 2021, Cooper joined League Two side Newport County on a season-long loan deal, with the option of him returning to his parent club in January 2022.
 He made his debut for Newport the same day in the starting line-up for the 2–0 win against Plymouth Argyle in the EFL Trophy.
-Cooper scored his first goal for Newport on 2 October 2021 in the 3-0 League Two win against Scunthorpe United.
+Cooper scored his first goal for Newport on 2 October 2021 in the 3–0 League Two win against Scunthorpe United.

 Wigan Athletic (loan)

-On 1 September 2025 Cooper joined EFL League One club Wigan Athletic on loan for the remainder of the 2025-26 season.
+On 1 September 2025 Cooper joined EFL League One club Wigan Athletic on loan for the remainder of the 2025–26 season.
+On 2 January 2026, he returned to his parent club.

 International career

 Ollie Cooper is a former Wales Under-21 international.
 In November 2022 Cooper and Jordan James were named as travelling back-up players to the senior Wales squad for the 2022 World Cup in Qatar.
-Cooper made his senior Wales debut on 28 March 2023 as a second-half substitute for Aaron Ramsey in the Euro 2024 qualifying 1-0 win against Latvia.
+Cooper made his senior Wales debut on 28 March 2023 as a second-half substitute for Aaron Ramsey in the Euro 2024 qualifying 1–0 win against Latvia.

 Personal life

 Ollie Cooper is the son of the retired footballer, coach and manager Kevin Cooper.
+Cooper is engaged to S4C weather presenter Tanwen Cray, they have one child together called Neli.
+They took part in a reality tv series ("Tanwen & Ollie") showing reality of becoming young parents.